ARTICLE I: NAME AND LOGO, PURPOSE, SCOPE AND METHODS

 ARTICLE II: MEMBERSHIP

-SECTION 1: There shall be four classes of Membership in the Society: Full, Associate, Senior and Honorary.
+SECTION 1: There shall be three classes of Membership in the Society: Full, Senior and Honorary.

 SECTION 2: Membership of the Society is by application.
 Membership is a privilege and not a right, and it is contingent upon continuing compliance with the by-laws of the Society.
 No person shall be elected or remain a member of the Society unless he or she is of good moral character and adheres to accepted principles of medical ethics.
 Applications must be sponsored by two Full Members of the Society.